hunterdev014/Scalable-Cross-Platform-App/docs/css/README.md

 # CSS

-This boilerplate uses PostCSS as a CSS preprocessor with a few utility plugins included by default, embraces component encapsulation with CSS Modules and resets browser specific styling with sanitize.css.
+This boilerplate uses PostCSS as a preprocessor with a few utility plugins included by default, embraces component encapsulation with CSS Modules and resets browser specific styling with stanitize.css.

 Learn more about